csmastersUH/data_analysis_with_python_summer_2021/project.rst

 Save the report as a Jupyter notebook file (with ``ipynb`` extension) and submit this file to Moodle.
 After this you will need to give feedback for your own report and two other reports.
-See the tasks section of the `course page <https://studies.helsinki.fi/courses/cur/hy-CUR-139313455/Open_uni_Data_Analysis_with_Python_Summer_2021>`_ for instructions on this peer-review process.
+See the tasks section of the `course page <https://courses.helsinki.fi/fi/aycsm90004en/135221588>`_ for instructions on this peer-review process.

 Sequence analysis
 -----------------

-Download part 7 from tmc after you have completed the required number of part 6 as a usual.
+Download part 7 from tmc after you have completed the required number of part 6 as usual.
 The ``src``-folder contain a jupyter notebook ``project_notebook_sequence_analysis.ipynb``.
 Run the notebook and fill in the cells as instructed.
-You may run tmc test to see that functions work as required.
+You may run tmc test to see if the functions seem work as required.
+The tests are not comprehensive, os a passing test may not imply a perfect solution, nor does a failing test necessarily mean the there are critical errors.
 Submitting may not work especially if you download content from the internet as part of your code.